cargo-generate/cargo-generate/guide/src/usage/README.md

 cargo generate --git https://github.com/username-on-github/mytemplate.git

 # shorthand for github (org/repo expands to https://github.com/org/repo.git)
+# note: if a local directory with that name exists, it is used as a path instead
 cargo generate --git username-on-github/mytemplate
 # is the same as
 cargo generate username-on-github/mytemplate